Kinahan cartel hitman jailed for 20 years for attempted murder

 Gary McAreavey (53) of Gort Nua, Station Road, Castlebellingham, Co Louth, had pleaded not guilty to acting to ‘impede an apprehension or prosecution by purchasing petrol and assisting in the burning out of the vehicle, a black Lexus, used in the attempted murder’ at Newrath, Dromiskin, Co Louth on the same day.

-McAreavey, who was also sentenced by the non-jury court on Wednesday for his role in the attempted murder, received a four-year jail term with the final year suspended.
+McAreavey, who was also sentenced by the non-jury court on Wednesday for his role in the attempted murder, received a four-year sentence with the final year suspended.

+During the trial, the court heard evidence that the plot began with a “stakeout” of Mr Gately’s home, with the prosecution relying on CCTV and mobile phone evidence to track the movements of the accused men.

 The prosecution had argued there was “no other conclusion” than Smyth being the man who “pulled the trigger”, while the court also heard that he had put Mr Gately under surveillance the day before and on the morning of the shooting.

-Mr Justice Tony Hunt, delivering sentence, said that Smyth was involved in an “organised conspiracy to murder” and had engaged in surveillance of Mr Gately the day before.
+Delivering sentence, Mr Justice Tony Hunt said Smyth was involved in an “organised conspiracy to murder”.

-The judge said that Smyth was involved in a high-speed getaway resulting in the comprehensive burning out of a vehicle, which showed the “intent of conspiracy”
+The judge said Smyth was involved in a high-speed getaway resulting in the comprehensive burning out of a vehicle, which showed the “intent of conspiracy”.

 Mr Justice Hunt said that there was no doubting Smyth’s intent and that it was only “fortuitous circumstances” that spared Mr Gately’s life.